Euan Geddes, 3rd Baron Geddes

-Euan Michael Ross Geddes, 3rd Baron Geddes (born 3 September 1937), is a British Conservative peer and politician and current deputy speaker of the House of Lords.
+Euan Michael Ross Geddes, 3rd Baron Geddes (born 3 September 1937) is a British Conservative peer and politician and current deputy speaker of the House of Lords.

-Early life
+Early life and education

 Geddes is the son of the 2nd Baron Geddes and the former Enid Mary Butler, only child of Clarence Henry Butler, of Tenterden.

-He was educated at Rugby School, Warwickshire, and at Gonville and Caius College, Cambridge, where he graduated as a Bachelor of Arts in history in 1961, later promoted to Master of Arts.
+He was educated at Rugby School, then an all-boys public school (i.e. an independent boarding school) in Warwickshire.
+He studied history at Gonville and Caius College, Cambridge, where he graduated as a Bachelor of Arts (BA) in 1961; as per tradition, his BA was later promoted to a Master of Arts (MA Cantab) degree.
 He was further educated at Harvard Business School in 1969.
-He succeeded to his father's title in 1975.

 Career

+Military service

+Geddes served in the Royal Navy from 1956 to 1958.
+On 3 September 1958, he transferred to the Supply Branch of the Royal Naval Reserve with the rank of sub lieutenant.
+He was promoted to lieutenant on 3 September 1961, and to lieutenant-commander on 3 September 1969.
+He was placed on the retired list on 30 November 1971.